Medical Priority Members Need Outage Plan

 Crews working to restore your power after a storm appreciate your patience and understanding that they are doing everything they can to get the job done as quickly and safely as possible.

 Here are some important things you should remember if the power goes out.
-For detailed preparation plan from the American Red Cross, click here.
+For a detailed storm preparation video on our YouTube channel, click here.

 If power is lost or you plan to evacuate, turn off your heating and air conditioning systems, as well as your electric range and water heater.
 Unplug sensitive electronic appliances such as televisions, VCRs, microwave ovens and computers.
 Make sure family members know how to turn off electricity.
 Wait 10 to 15 minutes before turning on appliances and heating systems after power is restored.